 In the wake of a disaster, the housing sector typically experiences the greatest amount of damage.
 The loss of a house not only has physical but also social, economic, and psychological effects.
 Therefore, there is great attention and emphasis given to rebuilding and repairing houses after a disaster.
 Thus, this project examines how communities perceive these houses, how these rebuilt houses are expected to perform, and to identify conflicts between the two.

-This project is funded by an Innovative Seed Grant from the University of Colorado and by a Graduate Assistantship in Areas of National Need (GAANN) from the Department of Education, a research grant from the National Science Foundation’s Humans, Disasters, and the Built Environment (HDBE) program, and a USAID/OFDA Humanitarian Shelter and Settlements Fellowship.
+This project is funded by an Innovative Seed Grant from the University of Colorado, a Graduate Assistantship in Areas of National Need (GAANN) from the Department of Education, a research grant from the National Science Foundation’s Humans, Disasters, and the Built Environment (HDBE) program, and a USAID/OFDA Humanitarian Shelter and Settlements Fellowship.